Payment of annual fees is due by February 1, 2021.

 Once an attorney’s State Bar fees are paid, a paper bar card can be downloaded through My State Bar Profile.
 Plastic bar cards will be available upon request and can also be ordered through My State Bar Profile.

 Individual attorneys can make payments online through My State Bar Profile.
 Attorneys should make sure that the email provided for communications from the State Bar is current.

-Law firms and agencies can now use the State Bar’s new agency billing system to calculate billing costs and make payments for a group of attorneys.
+Law firms and agencies can now use the State Bar’s Agency Billing application to calculate billing costs and make group payments.

 Note: California Rule of Court 9.9 makes it a requirement to use My State Bar Profile as the means to report changes to contact information, as well as to provide and maintain an email address for State Bar communications.
 If you have not already done so, please register today to ensure your compliance.

 If trust account information has changed in the past year, notify the State Bar.
 This requirement only applies to active attorneys living in California.
 To update or change trust account information, log on to My State Bar Profile.